 Idiosyncracies.
 One thing that throws a lot of people is that there is no “Save” button.
 Instead, you are editing the document live.
-Much like a real pen and paper you don’t save, you just create.
-If you want to to go back, you can browse revisions which are saved automatically.
+Much like a real pen and paper, you don’t save, you just create.
+If you want to go back, you can browse revisions which are saved automatically.
 So you are able to see who made what changes when, and roll them back if needed.

 Privacy.
 Though the product is technically free, there is a cost.
 As we all know Google’s major source of income is through data mining and advertising.
 The documents that you create are part of your user profile that Google uses to sell you products.
-Now, that doesn’t meant that someone at Google is necesarily reading through your documents, but they get fed into an algorithm so that Google understands you.
+Now, that doesn’t mean that someone at Google is necessarily reading through your documents, but they get fed into an algorithm so that Google understands you.
 This is less of a concern for G Suite users (paying customers using Google on their own domain), because they have a much different user agreement, and can even sign up for HIPAA compliance.

 No lock-in.
 Once you start editing documents in Google’s system you’ll likely always want to keep them there for convenience.
 However, you can download any document in Microsoft format, or you can export all of your Google data at Google Takeout.

 - Collaborate with people on many different platforms

 - Want easy access to their documents on the go

 Bad for people who: